 Enjoy the view: Grab a blanket, a bottle of wine and a loaf of good bread.
 Hike to the top of Heart Attack Hill, and gaze out across the Bay.
 Be sure to pack out any trash—there is no trash pickup; it is done by neighbors and park users.

 Fly a Kite: Knowland has great kite flying opportunities whether the wind is coming off the Bay or from the East.
 Watch out for the holes of pocket gophers which can trip you up!

-Birdwatching: Grab a pair of binoculars and your bird book.
+Go Birdwatching: Grab a pair of binoculars and your bird book.
 Knowland is a great place to see a variety of birds, including migrating species and year-round raptors and songbirds.

-Exploring: Knowland is a fabulous space for kids to explore.
+Explore and Observe: Knowland is a fabulous space for kids to explore.
 The rocky outcrops are great for imaginative play and there are so many places to discover.
 Try seeing who can find the smallest plant.
 Or how many types of insects you can see.
 At different seasons there are wildflowers, butterflies, tadpoles, and many other creatures to see.

-Stargazing: Knowland is a wonderful place for stargazing and owl watching.
+Look Up Above: Knowland is a wonderful place for stargazing and owl watching.

-Watch the sunsets: every night they’re different.
+Watch the Sunsets: Every night they’re different.

 Photograph the Park: From enormous views to tiny wildflowers, Knowland is a photographer’s paradise.
 The light is especially lovely in early morning and late afternoon.

-Dogs: Knowland Park is popular with dog owners and assurance that people would be able to continue walking dogs there under voice control was part of the 1998 Memorandum of Understanding with the Zoo.
+Dogs: Knowland Park is popular with dog owners, and assurance that people would be able to continue walking dogs there under voice control was part of the 1998 Memorandum of Understanding with the Zoo.
 However, there are no poop bag dispensers or trash receptacles, so if you go, please be a responsible dog owner and observe the rules that help keep Knowland Park beautiful for all: